Underwater (film): Plot

-The five make their way to the sea floor, but as they are walking, Kepler explodes above and nearly buries them in debris.
-Smith is hit, but Price and Lucien save him.
+The five make their way to the sea floor, but as they are walking, the Kepler explodes above and nearly buries them in debris.
+Liam is hit, but Norah and Lucien save him.
 They manage to get through an access tunnel to an intermediate station, where they can charge and clean their suits.
-However, they find that Smith's oxygen scrubber is badly damaged from the debris.
-On their way through the access tunnel, Paul is attacked by an unknown creature, dragged underwater and killed.
-Before the team leaves the access tunnel, they find that Smith's damaged oxygen pod will cause him to suffocate from the explosion's toxic fumes.
-Unwilling to leave another crew member behind, Price, Lucien and Haversham agree to help Smith walk.
-The four set off across the ocean floor, but a humanoid creature appears and drags Smith into a cave.
-Lucien manages to get Smith out, but is himself pulled from the other three.
-Price is dragged along with Lucien, but Lucien sacrifices himself to spare Price from the increasing pressure differential.
+However, they find that Liam's oxygen scrubber is badly damaged from the debris.

+On their way through the access tunnel, Paul is attacked by an unknown creature, dragged underwater, and killed.
+Before the team leaves the access tunnel, they find that Liam's damaged oxygen pod will cause him to suffocate from the explosion's toxic fumes.
+Unwilling to leave another crew member behind, Norah, Lucien, and Emily agree to help Liam walk.

+The four set off across the ocean floor, but a humanoid creature appears and drags Liam into a cave.
+Lucien manages to get Liam out, but he is pulled from the other three.
+Norah is dragged along with Lucien, but Lucien sacrifices himself to spare Norah from the increasing pressure differential.

-Price ends up at the abandoned Shepard station alone and is able to change her damaged diving suit before continuing toward Roebuck.
-Walking along the ocean floor, she reunites with Haversham and Smith, and proceeds to help drag Smith.
-As they enter Roebuck, they encounter a nest of the humanoid creatures hanging from the ceiling and try to sneak by, but the sound of Haversham's oxygen alarm wakes the creatures.
-Price is partially swallowed by one of the creatures, but is able to kill it and free herself.
-The three manage to reach the escape pod bay, but Price discovers that only two of the pods are functional.
-Price and Haversham manage to get the ailing Smith into a pod, and Price persuades Haversham to take the last one.
-As this happens, a gigantic creature emerges and attacks the Roebuck while the smaller creatures follow the two escape pods.
-Price, accepting her impending death, initiates an overload of the Roebuck's nuclear core, resulting in a massive explosion that kills the creatures and allows the escape pods to reach the surface.
-Tian Industries refuses to be involved with investigations into the events and prepares to expand its drilling efforts.
+Norah ends up at the abandoned Shepard station alone and is able to change her damaged diving suit before continuing toward Roebuck.
+Walking along the ocean floor, she reunites with Emily and Liam and proceeds to help drag the latter.

+As they enter Roebuck, they encounter a nest of humanoid creatures hanging from the ceiling and try to sneak by, but the sound of Emily's oxygen alarm wakes the creatures.
+Norah is partially swallowed by one of the creatures but is able to kill it and free herself.

+The three manage to reach the escape pod bay, but Norah discovers that only two of the pods are functional.
+Norah and Emily manage to get the ailing Liam into a pod, and Norah persuades Emily to take the last one.

+As this happens, a gigantic creature emerges and attacks the Roebuck, while the smaller creatures follow the two escape pods.
+Norah, accepting her impending death, initiates an overload of Roebuck's nuclear core, resulting in a massive explosion that kills the creatures and allows the escape pods to reach the surface.
+During the credits, news headlines say there were only two survivors, and Tian Industries refuses to be involved with investigations into the events due to expanding its drilling efforts.